trento-project/docs/coding-standards/README.md

 ## Pull requests

 - Organize your work in small, self-contained, and well-documented commits.
 - Rewrite your branch history to make it easy to review your changes.
+This includes squashing fixup commits, rebasing on top of the latest master, and rewriting commits to make them self-contained.
+- Use [git absorb](https://github.com/tummychow/git-absorb) to automatically create and squash fixup commits.
 - Use the [squash and merge](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges#squash-and-merge-your-pull-request-commits) option to merge your PR.

 ### Reviews